Economically Distressed Areas Program (EDAP)

 1. What can the program do for you?

-The Economically Distressed Areas Program (EDAP) provides financial assistance for projects serving economically distressed areas where water or sewer services do not exist or systems do not meet minimum state standards.
+The Economically Distressed Areas Program (EDAP) provides financial assistance for projects serving economically distressed residential areas where water or sewer services do not exist, or existing systems do not meet minimum state standards.

 2. Who can borrow?

 Eligible EDAP applicants include cities, counties, water districts, nonprofit water supply corporations, and all other political subdivisions.